Kamensk-Shakhtinsky

-Kamensk-Shakhtinsky (Ка́менск-Ша́хтинский) is a town in Rostov Oblast, located on the Seversky Donets River.
+Kamensk-Shakhtinsky (Ка́менск-Ша́хтинский) is a town in Rostov Oblast, located on the Seversky Donets River, around 15 km east of the border with Ukraine's Luhansk Oblast.
 Population:

 History

 It was founded by Cossack settlers in 1686 and was granted town status in 1927.

+On 28 August 2024 the FDKU Atlas fuel storage facility was set ablaze by Ukrainian drones, in the ongoing battle since the 2022 Russian invasion of Ukraine.
+The facility is part of the Federal Agency for State Reserves.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as Kamensk-Shakhtinsky Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.

 Economy

 Once a major coal-mining center of the eastern Donets coal basin, it now an important producer of artificial fibers and mining machinery as well as glass.
 European route E40 passes through Kamensk-Shakhtinsky.
 The Kamensky chemical plant is located at the city.